 • NZLC Wellington – Open.

-• New Zealand Alert Level – All of New Zealand is at Alert Level 1.
+• New Zealand Alert Level – Auckland Alert Level 3 has been extended for an additional period of 2 weeks.
+This will be reviewed on Monday 1 November 2021.
+Wellington is at Alert Level 2.
 For details on the alert levels, please visit the NZ covid19 website

 • New Zealand Border – Closed.
 The NZ Government confirmed on 27 July 2020 that International students will not be able to enter New Zealand for the remainder of 2020 and until further notice.
 (Australia is considered to be a Safe Travel Zone when applying online for a visa and quarantine-free travel is permitted between the two countries).